paliwalvimal/mcp-servers/rebrandly/README.md

 ### Available Tools

 - `generate_short_url`: Generate a new short URL
-- `update_long_url`:  Update the long URL of an existing short URL
 - `delete_short_url`: Delete an existing short URL
-- `list_short_urls`: List all the available or archived short URLs
+- `get_or_list_short_url`: Get or list existing short URL(s)

 ### Basic Usage Examples

-- Shorten linkedin.com/in/xxxxx for me please
+- Shorten linkedin.com/in/xxxxx for me
-- Please create a short URL for medium.com/blog/xxxxx that expires next week
+- Get me a short URL for youtube.com/xxxxx having yyyyy as the slug/slashtag
-- Update the long URL of tinyurl.com/xxxx to medium.com/blog/zzzzz
-- Delete the short URL for tinyurl.com/xxxx for me please
+- Delete the short URL for rebrandly.com/xxxx for me please
-- List all the archived short URLs
+- List all the short links